 a reel.
 He had applied for the patent back in 1909 and was making them before the patent

 was granted.
 Flegel's Redifor-Spooler has "PAT.APPL'D FOR" stamped on it.
 This device is

 usually found attached to a Redifor Model F reel that was also offered back in 1909.

 Redifor introduced its Beetzsel level-wind reel in 1915.
 It was marked Warren, OH

 until about 1921 when it was changed to Washington, DC.
 It was during this time that

 the Beetzsel was probably being made by Shakespeare and subsequently marked with their name.

-Similarily, the Redifor-Flegel self-thumbing reel was being made by Pflueger.
+Similarly, the Redifor-Flegel self-thumbing reel was being made by Pflueger.
 The reel would

 eventually become the Pflueger Redifor.
 The first Pflueger Redifor was advertised about 1916.

-1909 Ad for Redifor Reels
+1909 Ad for REDIFOR Reels